-- (a) Before or after the usual times of beginning and ending work; (b) In excess of nine hours per day;
+(a) Before or after the usual times of beginning and ending work;

-(b) In excess of 44 hours in any week;
+(b) In excess of nine hours per day;

 (c) In excess of 44 hours in any week;

 shall be paid for at the rate of time and one half for the first four hours and double time thereafter, provided that all time worked between the hours of 9 p.m. and 7.30 a.m. shall be paid for at double time.